wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 **NOTE**: The original `kustomization.yaml` file already contains an image section.
 This should be removed first.

 ## Installing the OpenShift GitOps Operator
 Because the OpenShift GitOps Operator is offered free of charge to OpenShift users and comes quite well preconfigured, I am focusing on its use.
 If you want to bypass the Operator and dig into Argo CD installation, please feel free to have a look at the official [guides][9].

 The [OpenShift GitOps Operator can easily be installed in OpenShift][10].
 Just log in as a user with cluster-admin rights and switch to the **Administrator** perspective of the OpenShift console.
 Then go to the **Operators** menu entry and select **OperatorHub** (Image 2).
 In the search field, start typing "gitops" and select the GitOps Operator when its panel is shown.

-![Image 2: Installing the OpenShift GitOps Operator][image- 2]

-Once the Operator is installed, it creates a new newspace called `openshift-gitops` where an instance of Argo CD is installed and ready to be used.
+![Image 2: Installing the OpenShift GitOps Operator][image-2] Once the Operator is installed, it creates a new namespace called `openshift-gitops` where an instance of Argo CD is installed and ready to be used.

 At of time of this writing, Argo CD is not yet configured to use OpenShift authentication, so you have to get the password of the admin user by getting the value of the Secret `openshift-gitops-cluster` in namespace `openshift-gitops`: